 Brussels Sprouts can get a bad rap, but this Brussels Sprout Salad recipe is bound to change the way you see this versatile veggie.

-It was amazing.
+Actually, it was amazing.
 It was everything I ever wanted in a side dish.
-Sweet starchy goodness from the pumpkin, tart and bright pomegranate seeds popped in my mouth, crisp Brussels sprouts rounded out the meal topped with salty pepitas.
+Sweet starchy goodness from the pumpkin, tart and bright pomegranate seeds that popped in my mouth, and crisp Brussels sprouts that were rounded out by salty, nutty pepitas.

 Those ingredients alone were a flavor combination sure to wow, but adding my Roasted Jalapeno and Onion Dressing takes it to another level.
 Citrus and paired with savory and sweet veggies and fruit is out-of-this-world AH-mazing!